 - After installing PublishPress Capabilities, go to “Capabilities” in your admin menu.

-- Check or uncheck the “activate plugins” and “edit plugins” boxes in the “Other WordPress Core Capabilities” area.
+- Check or uncheck the “edit plugins” box.